Jelmerro/jfpm/README.md

 jfpm
 ====

-### Run fpm with a local JRuby install instead of a global Ruby install
+Run fpm with a local JRuby instead of a global Ruby install

+## Features

+- Run the awesome [fpm](https://github.com/jordansissel/fpm) tool without a system Ruby
+- No global gem installs needed, it all stays inside this folder
+- Includes release scripts to be used for Python projects to build releases

 ## Usage